diverso-lab/fm_montecarlo/README.md

         *Note*: Setting up the random seed, the execution can take a while (around 1 hour for each experiment), so be patient.
 For impatients, we also present additional results for a small-quick comparison using the `-e` option for the excerpt version of the model.
         To understand this, read the final note at the end of this document.

         Change the `-m` parameter to `flat` for the flat Monte Carlo method, `Greedy` for the Greedy MCTS, and `random` for Random Sampling.
 For the Random Sampling, in the case of using the complete version of the feature model (10e9 configurations) or other large-scale feature models, you need to use the [BDDSampler](https://github.com/davidfa71/BDDSampler) by Heradio et al. The integration of BDDSampler within our framework is out of the scope of this work.
-Thus, there is no script at this moment to automate the random sampling results from the BDD Sampler.
+Thus, there is no script at this moment to automate the random sampling results from the BDDSampler.
 In the case of using the excerpt version (`-e` parameter), the maximum number of iterations is equal to the maximum number of configurations of the feature model.

     - For the jHipster feature model):